 Officers responded to the scene and first made contact with Moore.
 She denied stealing anything, but police say she had a pair of gold earrings and a silver necklace with a star pendant that was taken from Walmart.

 Later, officers found Cornelius sleeping in the mall’s food court, according to the Bay City Times.
-Upon searching him, police apparently found a watch, that aforementioned edible thong, that also aforementioned a sex toy, as well as panties and “sex candy” that were taken from Spencer’s.
+Upon searching him, police apparently found a watch, that aforementioned edible thong, also the aforementioned sex toy allegedly used to diversify sex, as well as panties and “sex candy” that were taken from Spencer’s.
 Total haul, about $80 worth.

 The couple was then taken back to the police station, where Moore reportedly admitted to police that the items she had were indeed stolen — but she insisted she wasn’t responsible, eventually pointing the finger at her newly minted fiance, Cornelius.